akshitagupta15june/PetMe/CONTRIBUTING.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/akshitagupta15june)

 - Take a look at the existing [Issues](https://github.com/akshitagupta15june/PetMe/issues) or [create a new issue](https://github.com/akshitagupta15june/PetMe/issues/new/choose)!
 - [Fork the Repo](https://github.com/Susmita-Dey/all-round-calculator/fork).
 Then, create a branch for any issue that you are working on.
-Finally, commit your work.
+Finally, commit your changes.
 - Create a **[Pull Request](https://github.com/akshitagupta15june/PetMe/compare)** (_PR_), which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.